contheflan/Tales-from-The-Roasted-Lizard/README.md

 ## Overview

-_**Tales from The Roasted Lizard**
+**Tales from The Roasted Lizard**

-The wind howls and the drains swell with the heavy rainfall.
+*The wind howls and the drains swell with the heavy rainfall.
 You pull your collar up over your face as the cold bites your nose.
 Pushing your way through an especially crowded market district, your eyes level on your destination.
-A nondescript wooden building, two stories in height, flanked by the more modern brick and mortar structures Brickhold is now famed for.
 A steady stream of patrons flow in and out of the large wooden doors under a bright green and yellow sign.
-"THE ROASTED LIZARD INN: Drink and Quests inquire within" You tighten your grip on your sword and mutter a protection ward as you push through the rainsoaked flow of patrons into the smoke filled tavern._
+"THE ROASTED LIZARD INN: Drink and Quests inquire within" You tighten your grip on your sword and mutter a protection ward as you push through the rainsoaked flow of patrons into the smoke filled tavern.*

+Ever need a quest?
+Have an interesting plot hook, story premise, or a fun campaign idea?
+Let the notice board at the Lizard satisfy your hunger for adventure (and food)!
+The idea is simple, post a quest idea or story premise and have your fellow tavern patrons (or users) vote and comment on which ones they like!
+Maybe you can collaborate together to fine-tune some interesting story ideas.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._